 16. Horseshoe Bend, AZ

-This enormous and striking U-bend in the Colorado River called Horseshoe Bend is located in Page, Arizona.
+This enormous and striking U-bend in the Colorado River is located in Page, Arizona.
 It’s often an afterthought when people take a tour of Antelope Canyon, but we think Horseshoe Bend should be considered as the major attraction.
-We’ve done sunrise and sunset here, and they were both amazing.
+We’ve done sunrise and sunset at Horseshoe Bend, and they were both amazing.

 17. Kanab, UT